 This was initially a blatantly contrived religion whose only purpose was to pacify colonized people more than a thousand years ago.
 Slowly it evolved from a sham religion into a dangerous expansionist cult that cultivated the darkest primitive impulses of conquest.
 Christians roamed the world looking for people to kill so they could serve their fantasy 'peaceful deity'.

-Although contrived and fabricated out of nearly whole cloth, the creators of Christianity borrowed authentic traditions from various other tribes.
-Ultimately the monster they created has been pacifying generations of colonized people, and it's venom has started to seep back into its leadership.
+Although contrived and fabricated out of nearly whole cloth, the creators of the fictional ‘Christianity’ tribe borrowed authentic traditions from various other tribes.
+Ultimately the monster they created has been pacifying generations of colonized people, and it's venom has started to seep back into itself.